What is community supported agriculture?

-Community Supported Agriculture is a partnership between a farm and the community it feeds.
-Neighbors sign up to become "members" of a farm at the beginning of each season and in-turn receive a share of the harvest — fresh from fields they know and love and picked by hands they trust.
+Community Supported Agriculture (CSA) is a partnership between a farm and the people it feeds.
+Neighbors provide financial support to the farm at beginning of the growing season and in-turn become shareholders of the harvest, receiving a share of it each week — fresh from fields they know and love and picked by farmers they trust.

-In California, CSA farms are commonly box services and the produce is shipped off the farm.
-Green Valley Community Farm's goal is to bring the original spirit of CSA to West County and to connect members to the farm.
-We offer free-choice, on farm harvest pick-up, season long u-pick crops and gardens, and an open invitation to visit the land and participate on the farm.
+Green Valley Community Farm's mission is to bring this experience to West County.
+We offer free-choice on-farm harvest pick-up, abundant u-pick crops and gardens, and an open invitation to visit the land and participate on the farm.

 What does membership look like?